Pokrovsk offensive

-The Pokrovsk offensive is an ongoing military operation in the Russo-Ukrainian war by the Russian Armed Forces with the primary goal of capturing the strategic city of Pokrovsk in western Donetsk Oblast.
-Fighting increased with the Russian advance into and subsequent capture of Prohres on 18 and 19 July 2024, a turning point for the Russian offensive northwest of Avdiivka following the latter's capture in February 2024, and has taken place in numerous settlements east and south of Pokrovsk in Pokrovsk Raion.
+The Pokrovsk offensive was a military operation in the Russo-Ukrainian war by the Russian Armed Forces with the primary goal of capturing the strategic cities of Pokrovsk and Myrnohrad in western Donetsk Oblast.
+Fighting increased with the Russian advance into and subsequent capture of Prohres on 18 and 19 July 2024, a turning point for the Russian offensive northwest of Avdiivka following the latter's capture in February 2024, and had taken place in numerous settlements east and south of Pokrovsk in Pokrovsk Raion.

-After a protracted military campaign, in early November 2025, Russian forces were reported to have entered Pokrovsk, with fighting continuing in and around the otherwise deserted city.
+After a protracted military campaign, Russian forces were reported to have captured Pokrovsk and Myrnohrad in early 2026 after entering the former city in November 2025.
+Despite official Russian claims of opening up new major advances in Donetsk following the cities' capture, Russia was reported to have been unable to capitalize on the seizure of both, not making significant advancements west of Pokrovsk and Myrnohrad since December 2025.

 Background

 Following the Russian success in the battle of Avdiivka, their forces significantly advanced north and northwest of the city to form a salient in the succeeding months.
 The success in the battle of Ocheretyne, fought over a settlement northwest of Avdiivka, led to further gains in the months leading up to July 2024.